Steven-Grevera/ENC4265/manual.md

 # Special Rooms

 Across the levels you explore amongst the corridors, you will encounter special variances to the usual layouts.
 These special rooms have a purpose to them or will stand out with a purpose to you in some way.
 They generate randomly and some only appear in certain corridor types, for example, the swamp appearing more so in The Shrine then the first level.
-Though a variant of the swamp can appear as The Swamp Trap for the Magatama Room.
-(Link here.)
+Though a variant of the swamp can appear as [The Swamp Trap](#anchor13) for the Magatama Room.